 They come in different sizes.
 If you are new to embroidery, I would suggest you have a medium-sized needle for your needlework.

 Crewel needles are the best embroidery needles to give a smooth experience.
 A crewel needle has a medium-long eye and a sharp tip.
 With its sharp tip, you can use embroidery correctly, and the long eye is capable of holding various thread strands efficiently.

 These needles have a large eye with the tip slightly blunt.
 For whipped and laced stitches, you can use tapestry needles, for it never involves piercing the fabric during your stitch.
 With its round tip, you can also avoid ripping the base stitches.

 Chenille needles have a large eye with a sharp tip.
 Like tapestry needles, they also come in sizes 13-28.
 Ideal to use when you are stitching crewel embroidery.

 If you are looking for a long-eye needle, then these needles may help you accommodate your specific embroidery needs.
 They also avoid ripping your fabric during the process.
 The long eye enables threading wool or fleece floss effortlessly.

 The Milliner needles are also known as straw needles.
 These needles have a round and small eye with a sharp tip.
 The shaft and needle’s eye are of equal size.

 While stitching these specific embroidery patterns, you are required to wrap the thread around your needle.
-Milliner needles are longer and are thinner when compared with other needles.
+Milliner needles are longer and thinner when compared with other needles.
 That’s why embroidery with these needles becomes easier.

 How To Thread The Needles For Embroidery?

 Threading a needle was a headache for me when I started creating embroidery.
 But eventually, with the trial and error method, I learned it.
-You can follow my footsteps to thread your needle hassle-free.
+You can follow in my footsteps to thread your needle hassle-free.

 First of all, wet the very edge of your thread so that it can be flattened.
 Now hold the needle in one hand and the thread in your other hand.
 Insert the flat edge of the thread through the needle’s eye.

 Whoa!
 The needle gets threaded.